LLNL/Abmarl/docs/src/overview.rst

 The Agent Based Simulation interface does not specify an ordering for agents' interactions with the environment.
 This is left open to give our users maximal flexibility.
-However, in order to interace with RLlib's learning library, we provide :ref:`Simulation Managers <api_sim>` which specify the output from ``reset`` and ``step`` as RLlib expects it.
+However, in order to interace with RLlib's learning library, we provide a :ref:`Simulation Manager <api_sim>` which specifies the output from ``reset`` and ``step`` as RLlib expects it.
 Specifically,

-1. Agents that appear in the output dictionary (from reset or step) will provide actions at the next step, and
+1. Agents that appear in the output dictionary will provide actions at the next step.
 2. Agents that are done on this step will not provide actions on the next step.

 Simulation managers are open-ended requiring only ``reset`` and ``step`` with output